alexcumplido/alexcumplido/README.md

 ### I'm Alexandre Cumplido Bou 👋

 I approach programming with an explorer mindset and technical communication.
-Problem-solving in team scenarios and create reausable code is what I enjoy.
+Problem-solving in team scenarios is what I enjoy.

 A year ago I started pivoting into web development, after learnign HTML, CSS and JS I enrolled at the ITAcademy taking the React path.
 Currently I am migrating my projects to TypeScript and implementing accessibility standards.